jonathankytang/Museum-navigation-ar/7_presentation/main.md

     * Route user from A to B
     * Recognising artwork with user's camera

-## Who are the stakeholders?
+## Who are the stakeholders? - Nick
 * Museum visitors and staff
+* Exhibit owners

-## What is there already on the market like your concept?
+## What is there already on the market like your concept? - Nick
 * Current solutions on the market cater well for basic navigation of large public spaces, but fails to display an even proportion of navigational and interactive content with will-presented data.
 * Most museums use portable audio guides, one company provides bespoke solutions but difficult for people to use and setup
 * Nothing specific for indoor museum navigation

+## Do you have any conceptual/functional prototypes?
+What did you learn from them? - JT
+* Built three AR prototypes to research which library could help with implementation
+* Overall, realised a lot of methods have already been created in AR library
+    * Vulforia, ARKit, ARCore
+* Three UI designs shown to stakeholders, positive aspects from all three combined into one

 ## Do you have a functional and technical architecture?
-Briefly describe the core functional components and technologies to be used.
+Briefly describe the core functional components and technologies to be used. - JT
 * Use case model outlines different scenario
 * Activity model outlines the flow of the system
 * Technical arcitecture - MVC